microsoft/ApplicationInsights-Kubernetes/docs/troubleshoot-rbac-permissions.md

         resource: pods
         verb: list
         namespace: default
-    user: system:serviceaccount:default:default
+    user: system:serviceaccount:default:default # service account in default namespace and named default
     ```
 * Deploy and output the content as yaml:

     ```shell
     kubectl create -f subject-access-review.yaml -o yaml
     ```
-    When the permission is configured correctly, it will give out detailed descripitions like this:
+    When the permission is configured correctly, it will give out detailed descriptions like this:

     ```yaml
     apiVersion: authorization.k8s.io/v1